intellibrix/intellibrix/README.md

 - A `Brick` can contain many `Programs` that provide different related functionality.
 - A `Program` contains `Steps` that are executed in sequence to perform a specific task.
 - A `Step` contains `Actions` that are executed in sequence to act upon, process, and transform the data.
+- A `Brick` can also contain `Tasks` that are scheduled to run at a specific time or interval.
 - A `Database` can be attached to a `Brick` to provide database capabilities.
 - An `Intelligence` can be attached to a `Brick` to provide AI or other custom processing capabilities.
 - Both `Bricks` and `Structures` have an EventEmitter that can be used to emit and listen for events.

+- You aren't limited to using `Programs`, `Databases`, and `Intelligence` - extend a brick and make it work however you want!

 ---